matthewkling/ggcube/README.md

 ## Quick start

 The essential ingredient of a ggcube plot is `coord_3d()`.
-Adding this to a standard ggplot, and providing a third (`z`) aesthetic variable creates a 3D plot:
+Adding this to a standard ggplot, and providing a third (`z`) aesthetic variable, creates a 3D plot:

 ``` r